Dealing with Financial Difficulties

 The clients operated a business which had three operating divisions, one which made good profits and two which lost more than the profitable division made.
 Because of this, there were large debts to suppliers and the Australian Taxation Office.

-PKF arranged for a new company to acquire the profitable side of the old business and for there to be a deal done with the company administrator which allowed the client’s house to remain in their ownership.
+We assisted the client establish a new company to acquire the profitable side of the old business.
+This was done at a market value as agreed by the administrator of the company.
+There was then an additional amount paid to the company administrator which allowed the client’s house to remain in their ownership.

 Mr and Mrs F